detailstech93/Youtube-policy/README.md

 **2026 Edition | This document is public and available to everyone**

 ## Introduction
-Details Tech focuses on reviews of tech devices, mini PCs, home servers, and AI hardware.
-The target audience is Arabic-speaking tech users looking for honest reviews rather than promotional content.
+Details Tech is a dedicated technology channel focusing on in-depth, hands-on reviews and hardware testing.
+While our core specialization lies in mini PCs, home servers, and AI hardware, we look at and review a wide range of consumer electronics, components, and tech gadgets that matter to our audience.
+Our target audience is Arabic-speaking tech users looking for honest, data-driven reviews rather than promotional content.

 This document defines the terms governing any cooperation with the channel.
 Sharing it with a partner means negotiations have reached an active stage, while publishing it publicly tells the audience what we accept and what we refuse.